hyling/kean.github.io/_posts/2017-06-11-introducting-rxnuke.markdown

 > A `Single` is a variation of `Observable` that, instead of emitting a series of elements, is always guaranteed to emit either a single element or an error.
 The common use case of `Single` is to wrap HTTP requests.
 See [Traits](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Traits.md#single) for more info.

 One of the Nuke's types that implement new `Loading` protocol is `Nuke.Manager`.
-The first thing that `Nuke.Manager` does when you subscribe to an observable returned by one of the methods from a new `Loading` protocol is check if the image is stored in its memory cache.
-If it is the manager synchronously returns `.just(image)`.
-If the image is not cached, the manager asynchronously loads an image using an underlying image loader (see `Nuke.Loading` protocol).

-Here's a small example of can start a request by subscribing to a single and then display an image if the request finished successfully:
+Here's an example of how to start a request using one of the new APIs and then display an image if the request is finished successfully:

 ```swift
 Nuke.Manager.shared.loadImage(with: url)